oipsio/oips/oip-02-verifiable-ordinal-collection.md

 1. Creator
    * Usually the artist.
-   * Initiates of collection of ordinal inscriptions.
+   * Initiates collection of ordinal inscriptions.
    * Usually, intends to be paid, especially from the first sale of an ordinal in the said collection.
 2. Publisher
    * Service, or website, that provides minting service of ordinals that belong to the said collection.